fusterma/JUAS2024B/Tutorials2024.md

 <img src="Figures/equations.png" width="70%"/>
 </p>
 <p align="center">
-Figure 2: Equations relating linear optics parameters and magnet and cell characteristics.
+Figure 2: FODO cell equations relating linear optics parameters and magnet and cell characteristics.
 </p>
 <p align="center">
 <img src="Figures/analytic.png" width="90%"/>
 </p>
 <p align="center">
-Figure 3: Phase advance (left) and maximum and minimum $\beta$-functions as a function of magnet and cell characteristics.
+Figure 3: Phase advance (left) and maximum and minimum $\beta$-functions as a function of the FODO magnets and cell characteristics.
 </p>

 Questions:

 1. Using the thin lens approximation solution form Fig. 3 (left) compute the required strength to power the quadrupoles to obtain a phase advance in the FODO cell of 90 degrees.
-Then, compute the linear optics functions using MAD-X. What is the phase advance computed by MAD-X.
+Using the calculated K value, compute the linear optics functions using MAD-X. What is the phase advance computed by MAD-X?

-2. What is the $\beta_{max}$ value computed by MAD-X?
+2. And the $\beta_{max}$ value computed by MAD-X?
 Compare the obtained value with the thin lens approximation solution from Fig. 3 (right).

-3. Reduce by half the focusing strength of the quadrupoles, what is the effect of it on the $\beta_{max}$, $\beta_{min}$ and $\delta \mu$?
+3. Reduce by half the focusing strength of the quadrupoles, what is the effect of it on the $\beta_{max}$, $\beta_{min}$ and $\Delta \mu$?
 Compare the obtained values with the thin lens approximation from Fig. 3.

-4. Compute the maximum beam size, $\sigma_{x,y}$,ƒ assuming a normalized horizontal and vertical emittance of 3 mrad mm and $E_{tot}$ = 7 TeV using the following relation:
+4. Compute the maximum beam size, $ \sigma_{x, y} $,ƒ assuming a normalized horizontal and vertical emittance, $\epsilon_n^{x,y}$, of 3 mrad·mm and $E_{tot}$ = 7 TeV using the following relation:

     $\sigma_{x,y}=\sqrt{\frac{\beta_{x,y}\epsilon_n^{x,y}}{\gamma}}$

+    where $\gamma$ stands for the relativistic factor.

 ## Tutorial 3: Building a circular machine

 The main goal of this tutorial is to install dipole magnets in the FODO cell designed in Tutorial 1 to build a circular machine as well as to study the impact of the dipoles into the linear optics functions.
 In addition, the MAD-X matching module will be used to define the required quadrupole's strength for getting a desired tune of the machine.
-The tune, defined as the phase advance normalized by 2$\pi$, is a crucial parameter in the design of a circular machine for getting the desired beam quality and stability.
+The tune, defined as the phase advance normalized by 2$ \Pi $, is a crucial parameter in the design of a circular machine for getting the desired beam quality and stability.

 Questions: